Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

 Did you notice how many things you need to do to get to the money-making part?

-Well, this how Blogging for money works in real life.
+Well, this is how blogging for money works in practical life.

 If you are thinking that you will just launch your blog and start making money overnight then that is not going to happen.